 the problem

-On the best of days, we can expect good people to cooperate and build the best government they can, but we must also plan for the worst days, when we must rely on the strength of our civic institutions, the regulations that define and govern them, and the timely help of neighouring countries, to protect us from disaster and tyranny.
+On the best of days, we can expect good people to cooperate and build the best government they can, but we must also plan for the worst days, when we must rely on the strength of our civic institutions, the regulations that define and govern them, and the timely help of neighbouring countries, to protect us from disaster and tyranny.

 GCHRD history

-The GCHRD started in 2006 in Canada as an attempt to address the growing weakness of democratic process.
+The GCHRD started in 2006 in Canada as an attempt to address the growing weakness of democratic outcomes.
 It is based in Vancouver today.
 Since then, GCHRD engagement with the public about certified standards of democratic process has produced strong and positive feedback.
 Our public communications (see images throughout this site) have attracted the attention of top democracy advocates in over 30 countries, along with some of the most progressive politicians.

 To gauge public support we travelled over 15,000 kilometres around Canada in 2015 to discuss these issues with citizens directly.
 We found a clear understanding of the importance of robust democratic process, and feedback we received strongly supported the need for independent process protections.
-This was reinforced by the high quality of public suggestions for extending the scope of process protections beyond the basic proposals used in our testing presentations.
+This positive feedback was reinforced by the high quality of public suggestions for extending the scope of process protections beyond the basic proposals used in our testing presentations.
 After 20 years of work on civics, it's clear that failure to address chronic governance issues by enacting even basic aspects of these protections, lay at the root of public discontent with politicians in general.

 mission